ffuf/ffuf/README.md

 - master

   - New

     - New CLI flag: -l, shows target location of redirect responses
     - New CLI flac: -acc, custom auto-calibration strings
     - New CLI flag: -debug-log, writes the debug logging to the specified file.
+    - New CLI flags -ml and -fl, filters/matches line count in response

   - Changed

     - New CLI flag: -i, dummy flag that does nothing. for compatibility with copy as curl.
     - New CLI flag: -b/--cookie, cookie data for compatibility with copy as curl.
     - New Output format are available: HTML and Markdown table.